 Alpine Lake Trail | Redfish Inlet Trailhead | Moderate/Strenuous | Early-Season Snow

 Start by following the Redfish Lake Inlet Trail to a fork called Flat Rock Junction.
 Begin your ascent to Alpine Lake by following the sign pointing you to the right.
-This trail climbs rather dramatically, but does so over the course of a dizzying number of switchbacks.
-Along the trail, you’ll soak in amazing views of the surrounding territory before climbing over the hump into the Alpine Lake basin.
+This trail climbs rather dramatically but does so over the course of a dizzying number of switchbacks.
+You’ll soak in amazing views of the surrounding territory before climbing over the hump into the Alpine Lake basin.
 Early in the season, you’ll find yourself hopping over and between small drainage creeks as they find their way down from above.
 This is one of the hardest Redfish Lake hiking trails you can embark on, but the stunning views of the lake seated at the base of Packrat Peak are worth it.

 Cramer Lakes Trail | Redfish Inlet Trailhead | Moderate

 There are three Cramer Lakes: Lower, Upper, and Middle.
 This family combines for one of the most beautiful locations in the Sawtooth Mountains.
 A moderate but long hike goes up Redfish Lake Inlet Trail and across Redfish Lake Creek to begin climbing to the Cramer Lake Basin.
-The small, marshy Lower Lake may be overblown with flooding depending on snow pack, so areas of the trail may be submerged, snowy, or even icy in the early season.
+The small, marshy Lower Lake may be overblown with flooding depending on snowpack, so areas of the trail may be submerged, snowy, or even icy in the early season.
 There is a phenomenal waterfall located between the Upper and Middle Lakes that flows as the snow melts!